FS Specialty Lending Fund announces liquidity plan

 Note: Subject to market conditions, shareholder approval and board approval.

 *The investment strategy will remain the same except for certain requirements specific to BDCs under the 1940 Act, which won’t apply once the Fund is converted to a closed-end fund.
-As part of the conversion to a closed-end fund, FS Investments will acquire EIG Asset Management’s interest in the Adviser, make the Adviser an indirect, wholly-owned subsidiary of FS Investments.
+As part of the conversion to a closed-end fund, Future Standard will acquire EIG Asset Management’s interest in the Adviser, make the Adviser an indirect, wholly-owned subsidiary of Future Standard.

 Liquidity plan overview